LW83/Project1-CARE/README.md

 ### Home Page

-  - The About section on the site is focused on setting out for the user who the group are, what they do and why they do it.
+  - The About section of the Home page is focused on setting out for the user who the group are, what they do and why they do it.
   - Boxes and font awesome icons have been added to distinguish these sections.
   - This page has been kept deliberately lighter on content so as not to overwhelm a potential new user.
   - For desktop layouts, the about boxes sit side by side in a float structure.